rom-py/rompy/docs/source/schism/boundary_conditions.rst

 The SCHISM boundary conditions system provides a unified interface for configuring all types of boundary conditions in SCHISM simulations.
 This system replaces the previous separate tidal and ocean configurations with a single, flexible approach that supports:

-- **Tidal boundaries** - Pure tidal forcing using harmonic constituents
+- **Harmonic boundaries** - Pure harmonic tidal forcing using tidal constituents
-- **Hybrid boundaries** - Combined tidal and external data forcing
+- **Hybrid boundaries** - Combined harmonic and external data forcing
 - **River boundaries** - Constant or time-varying river inputs
 - **Nested boundaries** - Coupling with parent model outputs
 - **Custom configurations** - Flexible mixing of different boundary types